JB395/Bits-to-Target-and-Difficulty/README.md

 }
 ```

-time gives the UNIX timestamp for the last block in the window
-txcount gives the total transactions from the start of the chain
-window_block_count gives the number of blocks in the window (675 * 30)
-window_interval gives the window length in seconds
-txrate gives the average transactions per second (TPS) in the window

 ### getconnectioncount

 Get the peer connection count for the wallet, typically 8 for outgoing only peer connections, or up to 125 for outgoing + incoming connections.